wolfbeacon/wolfbeacon-core-api/README.md

 ## Running with Docker in Production:

 Make sure [Docker](https://docs.docker.com/engine/installation/) is installed on your system.
 We run this API a Dockerized application in production.
-Assuming Postgres is already running in a separate container remotely accessible and the *settings.py* file is all configured and ready to go, we can simply build a docker image for this application and run it.
+Assuming Postgres is already running in a separate container remotely accessible and the *settings.py* file is all configured, we are ready to go.
+Simply build a docker image for this application and run it.

 * `sudo docker build -t wolfbeacon-core-api .`
 * `sudo docker run -p 8000:8000 wolfbeacon-core-api`